vinhta1/Obsidian-Repository/SCCoM/Private/Cases and Episodes/Into the Fire.md

 #### Spectrums
 Convince: 4 | Threaten: 4 | Beat-or-Subdue: 3
 #### Moves
+- **Four-Piece**: Fireside consists of four different distinct members.
+Targeting a specific member may have different results.
 - **Payday**: Statuses towards social spectrums using *money* gain an extra tier against Damon.
-- **Make it Personal**: Statuses towards social spectrums against their mundane lives gain an extra tier.
+- **Make it Personal**: Statuses towards social spectrums against Ezra, Luca, or Joe's mundane lives gain an extra tier.
 Jeopardizing their relationships gain another extra two tiers.
 The first time this is invoked, they immediately gain *Hostile-2* if threatened or *Guilty-1* if convinced.